New partnerships, licensing changes, and market participant updates — delivered to your inbox. Subscribe

 NFA Registered

-A CFTC-registered intermediary that solicits or accepts customer orders but does not hold customer funds; instead, it "introduces" those accounts to an FCM that carries the positions.
+A CFTC-regulated intermediary, registered with the NFA, that solicits or accepts customer orders but does not hold customer funds; instead, it "introduces" those accounts to an FCM or DCM who carries the positions.

 Examples